jrawbits/VE-Installer/ReadMe.md

 You can get GNU bash and a complete environment for managing VisionEval source code (and this builder) by installing [Git for Windows][Git4W].
 On a Linux machine, GNU bash is the standard command line interpreter.
+Installing Git for Windows does not require administrator rights.

 [Git4W]: https://gitforwindows.org "Git for Windows"

-You will also need a few R packages, but the build scripts will install those if they don't have them (though you must have access to the internet and you must provide a writable library directory to store them in - see below).
-End users will not need these tools.
+You will also need quite a few R packages, but the build scripts will install those if they don't have them (though you must have access to the internet).
+Packages needed by VE-Installer are placed in a separate library from the packages needed to run VisionEval.
+Look in the "dev-lib" subdirectory of VE-Installer after you've run the build, in the 3.x.x subdirectory corresponding to your version of R.

 ## Builder Pre-Requisite: RTools for Windows

 To build the packages and installers on a Windows system, you need to install [RTools][getRTools].
-Installing RTools does not require administrator right.
+Installing RTools does not require administrator rights.
 But you will need to point the installer at a writable directory (i.e. one that you as a user have write permission for).
 It also helps to put the RTools bin directory at the head of your path (otherwise the repository build process may fail if the Git for Windows version of "tar" is called during the R package build process, rather than the RTools version).

+To edit the PATH (as a non-administrator) on Windows 10, hit the "start" box (Windows icon at the end of the taskbar), just start typing "environment", the display will show the search results.
+Pick "Edit environment variables for your account", select PATH from the list (or create a PATH variable if it's not there), and enter the full path (drive and directory) to "RTools/bin" (notice the "/bin"!).

 [getRTools]: https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe "RTools for R 3.5"